George H. Pendleton: Career

 Pendleton was elected as a member of the Ohio Senate, serving from 1854 to 1856.
 His father had been a member of the Ohio Senate from 1825 until 1827.
 In 1854, he ran unsuccessfully for the Thirty-fourth United States Congress.
-Three years later, he was elected as a Democrat to the Thirty-fifth Congress and would be re-elected to the three following Congresses (March 4, 1857 – March 3, 1865).
-During his time in the House of Representatives, he was one of the managers appointed by the House of Representatives in 1862 to conduct the impeachment proceedings against West H. Humphreys, a US judge for several districts of Tennessee.
+Two years later, he was elected as a Democrat to the Thirty-fifth Congress.
+He was reelected to the three following Congresses (March 4, 1857 – March 3, 1865).
+During his time in the House, he was one of the managers appointed in 1862 to conduct the impeachment proceedings against West H. Humphreys, a US judge for several districts of Tennessee.

 In the 1850s, Pendleton actively opposed measures to prohibit slavery in the Western United States.
-A leading defender of slavery, he was a leader of the "peace" faction of his party during the American Civil War, with close ties to the Copperheads.
+A leading defender of slavery, he was a leader of his party's "peace" faction during the Civil War, with close ties to the Copperheads.
 He voted against the Thirteenth Amendment, which outlawed slavery and involuntary servitude.

 National politics

-Pendleton, a nationally prominent Extreme Peace Democrat, was nominated as the vice presidential running mate of George McClellan, a War Democrat, in the 1864 presidential election.
-McClellan, age 37 at the time of the convention, and Pendleton, age 39, are the youngest major party presidential ticket ever nominated in the United States.
+Pendleton, a nationally prominent Extreme Peace Democrat, was nominated as the vice-presidential running mate of George McClellan, a War Democrat, in the 1864 presidential election.
+McClellan, age 37 at the time of the convention, and Pendleton, age 39, are the youngest major-party presidential ticket ever nominated in the United States.
 Their National Union opponents were President Lincoln and Andrew Johnson.
-McClellan and Pendleton lost, receiving about 45% of the popular vote.
+McClellan and Pendleton lost, receiving about 45% of the popular vote and less than 10% of the electoral vote.

-Since Pendleton was the Democratic vice-presidential nominee, he was not a candidate for re-election to the Thirty-ninth Congress.
+Since Pendleton was the Democratic vice-presidential nominee, he was not a candidate for reelection to the Thirty-ninth Congress.
 George E. Pugh, the Democrat nominated to run for Pendleton's seat, lost to Republican Benjamin Eggleston.

 Out of office

 Out of office for the first time in a decade, Pendleton ran for his old House seat in 1866 but lost.
 In 1868, he sought the Democratic Party's presidential nomination.
-He led for the first 15 ballots and was nearly the nominee, but his support disappeared and he lost to Horatio Seymour, primarily for his support of the "Ohio idea."
-The following year, he was the Democratic nominee for Governor of Ohio and again lost, this time to Rutherford B. Hayes.
+He led for the first 15 ballots but his support disappeared and he lost to Horatio Seymour, primarily for his support of the "Ohio idea."
+In 1869, he was the Democratic nominee for Governor of Ohio and lost to Rutherford B. Hayes.

 Pendleton stepped away from politics, and in 1869, he became president of the Kentucky Central Railroad.

 Political comeback

-In 1879, he made his comeback when he was elected as a Democrat to the United States Senate.
+In 1879, Pendleton was elected to the United States Senate.
 During his only term, from 1881 to 1885, he served concurrently as the Chairman of the Democratic Conference.
-Following the 1881 assassination of James A. Garfield, he passed his most notable legislation, known as the Pendleton Act of 1883, requiring civil service exams for government positions.
-The Act helped put an end to the system of patronage in widespread use at the time, but it cost Pendleton politically, as many members of his own party preferred the spoils system.
+Following the 1881 assassination of James A. Garfield, he passed his most notable legislation, the Pendleton Act of 1883, requiring civil service exams for government positions.
+The Act helped put an end to the system of patronage in widespread use at the time, but it cost Pendleton politically, as many members of his party preferred the spoils system.
 He was thus not renominated to the Senate.